oyolal/BashPractices/README.md

 # BashPractices
-In this repository I will share my practices with Bash
+In this repository I have shared my practices with Bash and notes

-I will add comments after finishing them all